Social Work

 Provides students with a cross-cultural experience in which they learn about various cultural norms, social development, and ideologies of social welfare from the unique perspective of the area visited.
 Students learn about social development strategies intended to address specific social problems and social justice issues relevant to the native population of the region.

 SOWK 540.
-HUMAN DEVELOPMENT IN CONTEMPORARY ENVIRONMENTS.
-4 Credits.
+CRITICAL PERSPECTIVES OF HUMAN BEHAVIOR IN CONTEMPORARY ENVIRONMENTS.
+5 Credits.

 SOWK 541.
 SOCIAL WORK PRACTICE IN A DIVERSE SOCIETY.
 4 Credits.